ModECI/MDF/docs/sphinx/source/index.rst

 MDF is intended to be an open source, community-supported standard and associated library of tools for expressing computational models in a form that allows them to be exchanged between diverse programming languages and execution environments.
-It consists of a specification for expressing models in a serialized format (currently a JSON representation, though others such as YAML and HDF5 are planned) and a set of Python tools for implementing a model described using MDF.
-The serialized format can be used when importing a model into a supported target environment to execute it; and, conversely, when exporting a model built in a supported environment so that it can be re-used in other environments.
+It consists of a specification for expressing models in serialized form (currently JSON or YAML representations, though others such as HDF5 are planned) and a set of Python tools for implementing a model described using MDF.
+The serialized formats can be used when importing a model into a supported target environment to execute it; and, conversely, when exporting a model built in a supported environment so that it can be re-used in other environments.